 The problem was users weren't fully engaged when buying print products- at least not all the time.
 What I found interesting was that there were "easy decisions", like choosing designs and customizing them.
 These were things that they knew how to do, and wanted to spend time doing.
 Users blanked or froze when making decisions between the different products and product options, but even when they weren't happy with some of the design choices on the site, they would spend a significantly higher amount of time on design.

 I agree with the article that it does somewhat come down to long-term vs. short-term decisions.
-It's completely understandable that users would be more prone to research and be more engaged when they're spending $1000 on a couch vs. $50 on some business cards.
+It's completely understandable that users would be more prone to research and be more engaged when they're going to choose something that will last, vs., something that will be discarded (like print products)